Gabriela-Patrichi/Backend-App-SpringBoot-REST-Data-JPA-RDBMS-MySQL--Superhero-Sightings/README.md

 - Adheres to the principles of normalization up to the third normal form (3NF).
 - Includes schema and data .sql files, as well as an Entity-Relationship Diagram (ERD) for comprehensive documentation.

 Scenario:

 With the rising popularity of superhero movies, there has been a heightened awareness of superheroes in our midst.
 The frequency of superhero (and supervillain) sightings is increasing at an alarming rate.
 Given this development, the Hero Education and Relationship Organization (HERO) has asked our company to develop a database and data layer for their new superhero sightings web application.

 The system has the following requirements:
 - It must keep track of all superhero/supervillain information.
-- -Heroes have names, descriptions, and a superpower.
+- Heroes have names, descriptions, and a superpower.
 - Heroes are affiliated with one or more superhero/supervillain organizations.
 - It must keep track of all location information:
 - Locations have names, descriptions, address information, and latitude/longitude coordinates.